danramteke/SourceryTemplates/README.md

 # SourceryTemplates

-sourcery templates
+## Usage

-`git clone git@github.com:danramteke/SourceryTemplates.git ~/.SourceryTemplates`
+1. `git clone git@github.com:danramteke/SourceryTemplates.git ~/.SourceryTemplates`

-And then in your sourcery config file, you can refer to this directory
+2. In your Sourcery config file in your project's root directory, you can refer to this template directory.
+Here is an example `.sourcery.yml` file:

-file: .sourcery.yml
 ```
 sources:
   - ./Tests/